QuentinRa/blog.quentinra.dev/cybersecurity/blue-team/data.md

 #### Data classification

+Elements are in the same class if they share the same controls.
 A common classification of data could be:

 * **Public**: information that won't harm the company
 * **Sensitive**: information that should be closely monitored but won't harm much the company if disclosed <small>(ex: upcoming news disclosed)</small>
 * **Private**: information that will impact users or the company if disclosed <small>(ex: browser history)</small>
 * **Confidential**: information that will harm users or the company if disclosed <small>(ex: credit card data)</small>

-👉 Elements are in the same class if they share the same controls.

 ➡️ Clearly define what information is in which level.
 It's usually based on the valuation.
 You should not have more than 7.

+🔥 An organization may add a class or a subclass in every class called **Critical data** for data essential for the organization to operate.
+They are usually identified when performing a [risk assessment](/cybersecurity/blue-team/risk.md#risk-assessment).
 </div><div>

 #### Metadata management